Mary Pattillo

-Mary Pattillo is Harold Washington Professor of Sociology and African American Studies at Northwestern University.
-As of 2016, she has served as Director of Undergraduate Studies in African American Studies and has been a Faculty Associate in Northwestern's Institute for Policy Research since 2004.
-She has formerly served as chair of the Northwestern University Department of Sociology.
+Mary Pattillo is an American professor and ethnographer of African American studies at Northwestern University.
+She is the Harold Washington Professor of Sociology and chair of the Department of Black Studies.
+As of 2016, she has served as director of undergraduate studies in African American studies and has been a faculty associate in Northwestern's Institute for Policy Research since 2004.
+She has formerly served as chair of Northwestern University's department of sociology.

-Early life
+Early life and education

-Mary Pattillo was born in Milwaukee, Wisconsin, to parents who grew up in Louisiana during segregation; Louisiana State University paid for her father to attend medical school out of state rather than enroll a black student.
-By contrast, in high school, post-Civil Rights Movement, Pattillo was part of a busing program to desegregate Milwaukee-area schools, a sign of the movement's significant gains; yet Pattillo also noticed continuing housing discrimination and protests against police brutality that called into question the success of the movement, a topic that became central to her scholarship.
+Mary Pattillo was born in Milwaukee, Wisconsin, to parents originally from Louisiana.
 Pattillo attended Columbia University as an undergraduate, majoring in urban studies and sociology, earning a Bachelor of Arts in 1991.
 Pattillo then earned a Master of Arts in 1994 and Ph.D. from University of Chicago in sociology in 1997.

+Influences

+Pattillo's parents grew up in Louisiana during segregation.
+Louisiana State University paid for her father to attend medical school out of state rather than enroll a black student.
+By contrast, in high school, post-Civil Rights Movement, Pattillo was part of a busing program to desegregate Milwaukee-area schools, a sign of the movement's significant gains; yet Pattillo also noticed continuing housing discrimination and protests against police brutality that called into question the success of the movement, a topic that became central to her scholarship.